thriveweb/sailinginparadise/content/defaultPages/2023-05-26-charter-guest-brief.md

   \- Filtered water is available on board the vessels.
 We suggest bringing a reusable water bottle.

+  \-﻿ If you have ordered catering through Sailing in Paradise everything you need to enjoy the food will be provided.
+Likewise if you have ordered a drinks package the glassware will be provided.

   \- For BYO guests, bottled drinks such as champagne, cruisers, beers etc are welcome. **Red wine and straight bottles of spirits are not permitted**, but you are welcome to bring along commercial pre-mixed spirits/RTDs.